morrowvis/Export_Cells/README.md

 ### Installation
 * Download from releases and install as a mod.
-* Overwrite MWSE.dll in the game directory to use deform character export functions.
+* Overwrite MWSE.dll in the game directory to use deform actor export functions.
 MWSE.dll has been provided by [Greatness7](https://github.com/Greatness7) and adds the method shape:applySkinDeform()
 * Install [io_scene_mw_mvp](https://github.com/ms-arch-mvp/io_scene_mw_mvp) for better imports.